Independent State and Measurement Characterization for Quantum Computers: SPAM characterization and gauge ambiguity

+Ideally, one would like to obtain a full, unique description of $\tilde{\rho}$, $\tilde{M}$, and all possible control operations $\tilde{\mc{G}}_j$.
+Unfortunately, this is impossible due to a gauge freedom~\cite{Blume-Kohout2013robust,Jackson2015detecting,Lin2019}.
+In reality, these operators are hidden and we can only infer their values from probabilities based on the Born rule.
+It turns out that the choice of $(\tilde{\rho}, \tilde{\mc{G}}_j, \tilde{M})$ given a list of $p(\tilde{\rho}, \tilde{\mc{G}}_j, \tilde{M})$ is non-unique: they are related by a ``gauge transformation''

+where $B$ is an invertible matrix.
+This preserves all outcome probabilities when applied to all elements simultaneously, making the transformed set equally valid as the original set.
+On the other hand, most quality metrics for \textit{individual components} (such as $\epsilon_{\text{SP}}$, $\epsilon_{\text{M}}$, or gate error rates) are \textit{not} gauge-invariant.
+Since separate components in a QPU often require individual calibration in reality, having non-unique metrics is problematic because it becomes unclear whether an operation has improved (e.g., due to a change in control parameter) or not.

+Next, we consider the weaker question of SPAM characterization, which boils down to estimating $s_P$ and $m_{P,i}$.
+Previous studies on quantum state and detector tomography showed that $\tilde{\rho}$ or $\tilde{M}$ can be determined if the other is fully known.
+If we assume both to be in the most general form (satisfying only the physicality constraints that $\tilde{\rho}$ is a density matrix and $\tilde{M}$ is a POVM), but allow an arbitrary set of known, unitary gates $\mc{G}_j$, can we learn either $\tilde{\rho}$ or $\tilde{M}$?
+Interestingly, the answer is still negative.
+In particular, since a unitary gate $\mc{G}_j$ is trace-preserving and unital, it can be parametrized by

-where $\phi$ is a block matrix with components $\phi_{P,Q}$.
+where $\phi_j$ is a block matrix with components $\phi_{P,Q,j}$.
 All outcome probabilities are thus in the form

-(note that $s_{I^{\otimes N}} = 1$ by the unit trace condition).
-While we can construct an infinite number of such equations, we observe that $s_Q$ and $m_P$ always appear in a product form, so it is impossible to separately solve for them assuming that $\phi$ is independent of the (unknown) SPAM parameters.
-In particular, a gauge transformation
+where we followed the definitions in \cref{eqn_SPAM_definition}~\footnote{note that $s_{I^{\otimes N}} = 1$ by the unit trace constraint.}.
+Among all such equations which can be constructed, $s_Q$ and $m_{P,i}$ always appear in a product form and cannot be separately solved for, assuming that $\phi$ only consists of constants.
+A gauge transformation (named ``blame gauge'' in \cite{Jackson2015detecting}) of the form

-for some real number $x$ would change the values of $s$ and $m$, but keep the equations unaltered~\cite{Jackson2015detecting}.
-Therefore, in addition to assuming ideal gates, one needs to design an effective operation that breaks the gauge symmetry.
-We now present such a protocol which achieves this by engineering $\Phi$ to depend upon the SPAM parameters.
+in the second term for some real number $x$ will keep the equations unaltered~\footnote{Importantly, it also keeps the gate intact, because the matrix $B$ here commutes with $\Phi_{\mc{G}_j}$ for all unitary gates $\mc{G}_{j}$}.
+While this transformation also needs to maintain the physicality constraints on $\tilde{\rho}$ and $\tilde{M}$, it is valid for most experimentally relevant cases~\cite{Lin2019}.
+Therefore, in addition to assuming ideal gates, one needs further assumptions about the structure of SPAM elements, and needs to design an effective operation that breaks this symmetry.
+Below, we will state a sufficient assumption, and present a protocol that achieves this by engineering $\Phi$ to depend upon the SPAM coefficients.